 The accreditation rules of the American Bar Association provide that law schools must announce and adhere to attendance requirements, which are examined for compliance during the septennial accreditation visits.
-I require that students miss no more than 2 weeks of a 14-week semester.
-Thus, for this class, students may miss no more than 4 classes without consequence.
+I require that students miss no more than one week of a seven-week semester.
+Thus, for this class, students may miss no more than three classes without consequence.
 I consider "attendance" to encompass "adequate preparation" as well as physical presence.
 Thus, a failure to prepare adequately can constitute an absence.

-Absence (or its equivalent-a failure to prepare) for more than 2 weeks of classes may result in a lower final grade (including the grade of "F" in egregious instances) or administrative withdrawal from the course in my sole discretion, depending on my evaluation of the equities of the situation that caused the excessive absences or lack of preparation.
+Absence (or its equivalent-a failure to prepare) for more than one week of classes may result in a lower final grade (including the grade of "F" in egregious instances) or administrative withdrawal from the course in my sole discretion, depending on my evaluation of the equities of the situation that caused the excessive absences or lack of preparation.

-The 2-week period is intended to account for the range of true emergencies that might arise, including personal and family illnesses, child-care problems, moot court and law review deadlines, outside work responsibilities, and employer interviews.
+The one-week period is intended to account for the range of true emergencies that might arise, including personal and family illnesses, child-care problems, moot court and law review deadlines, outside work responsibilities, and employer interviews.
 Because such things inevitably arise unexpectedly, I highly encourage you to save what many students come to think of as "free days" for these purposes.
-You need not report to me the reason for an absence; the function of the two-week period is to allow you to miss class, when necessary, without the need for me to evaluate the merits of the reason for your absence.
+You need not report to me the reason for an absence; the function of the one-week period is to allow you to miss class, when necessary, without the need for me to evaluate the merits of the reason for your absence.
 I assume good faith on the part of students and that, when you are not in class, you have a good reason for the absence, such as illness or job interviews.
 You need not use the free days to observe religious holidays; such absences will constitute additional excused days if you give me notice in writing before the holiday.
 Please see me if absences or instances of lack of preparation begin to mount and put you at risk.

 I will take attendance at the beginning of each class.
 Please be in your seat ready to begin class promptly.
-Attendance will be taken by roll call or by circulating the class roster for your signature.
-If you fail to reply during the roll call or if you fail to sign the attendance roster within the first fifteen minutes of the class, as applicable, you will be counted as absent.
-You will not be permitted to reply or sign the roster after class has been completed.
-Replying or signing the roster for another student is an Honor Code violation.
+Attendance will be taken by roll call.
+If you fail to reply during the roll call, you will be counted as absent.
+Replying for another student is an Honor Code violation.